 IBM’s microelectronics manufacturing operations have been our company’s most water-intensive business activities.
 In 2014, these operations represented 88 percent — or 8,937 of 10,152 thousand cubic meters (TCMs) — of the water used in our manufacturing operations and laboratories worldwide.

-Though IBM’s microelectronics operations are not located in areas of water scarcity, in 2000, IBM established an annual water savings goal of 2 percent of total annual water usage in its microelectronics manufacturing operations, based on the water usage of the previous year and measured as an average over a rolling five-year period.
-The goal measures annual water conservation activities from actual year-over-year reductions from conservation savings projects, reuse (e.g., from the ultra-pure water process for semiconductor manufacturing) and recycling (e.g., from treated wastewater).
+Though our microelectronics operations are not located in areas of water scarcity, in 2000 we established a goal to achieve average annual water conservation savings equal to 2 percent of IBM’s water use in microelectronics manufacturing operations each year, based on the water usage of the previous year and measured over a rolling five-year period.
+This voluntary environmental goal measures annual water conservation resulting from new water reduction projects and improvements in water reuse and recycling by these operations.

-Savings as percentage of previous year’s total water use
+(annual savings as a percentage of previous year's total water use)